septsea/det/dokumentaro/the Esperanto expressions used in this book.md

 > Ĉi tiu libro estas dediĉita al ĉiuj homoj.

-This book is dedicated to all persons.
+This book is dedicated to all people.

 ---